-The 3-point flexure tests specified in ISO 178 and ASTM D790, describe classic characterization methods for rigid and semi-rigid plastics.
+The 3-point bend tests specified in ISO 178 and ASTM D790, describe classic standardized characterization methods for rigid and semi-rigid plastics.
 The flexural properties determined with these tests are of great importance to designers, engineers and manufacturers to ensure that the plastic material used meets the requirements for its intended application.

 Typical test results include:

 - Flexural modulus and flexural strength: the flexural modulus is a measure of the stiffness of the material and indicates how well it can resist flexural loads.
 Flexural strength provides information about the maximum load that the material can withstand in flexure before it breaks.

 - Stresses and elongations at the yield point and at specimen break

 - In the 3-point bend test, or 3-point flexure test, to ISO 178, a bar-shaped plastic specimen is placed between two supports.